scorpiocavalier/m3-4-node--http-methods/README.md

 For this exercise, you will need to create the endpoint that this form submits to.
 You will need to validate the data you receive and respond to the request appropriately.

 To be clear, **you don't need to edit any of the code in `public/order-form/scripts.js`**.
 This work is done for you.
 Your primary task is to create the server endpoint to process the order.
+Once your server is complete, the form should work fine.

 #### Validation